aquasecurity/kube-bench/docs/README.md

     set: true
 ```

-`set` checks if a keyword is present in the output of the audit command or in
-a config file.
+`set` checks if a keyword is present in the output of the audit command or a config file.
 The possible values for `set` are true and false.

 If `set` is true, the check passes only if the keyword is present in the output
 of the audit command, or config file.
 If `set` is false, the check passes only